hardfau1t/pigeon/Readme.md

 scheme = "https|http"
 host = "<ip address/hostname>"
 port = 80           # Its an optional field can range from 0-65535
+# joining of this prefix and the path is handled according to this [url.join](https://docs.rs/url/2.5.4/url/struct.Url.html#method.join)
-prefix = "/prefix"  # Optional prefix which will be applied to all endpoints path under this module/submodule headers = {}        # Optional Map of headers which will be applied to all endpoints, headers in endpoints can override these values
+prefix = "/prefix"  # Optional prefix which will be applied to all endpoints path under this module/submodule, headers = {}        # Optional Map of headers which will be applied to all endpoints, headers in endpoints can override these values
 [environment.<name>.store] # Optional map containing key value pair for substitutions key = "value"